With the Coronavirus epidemic and the lockdown that followed, everyone in the UK had to make numerous adjustments.

 If your rescheduled MOT’s fast-approaching, it might be a good idea to book your car in for a service as soon as possible.
 The government claims that 90% of UK garages have already reopened, and testing capacities are apparently already at 70% of their pre-lockdown levels.
 So you should have no problem ensuring that everything’s in full working order.

 And why not do you own simple and essential checks before your car goes in for its MOT.
 After all replacing bulbs, wipers & fluid yourself will save you ending up paying the garage to do it.
+As a young driver it is useful to familiarise yourself with how to do these.

 Other Things to Check